 Along the same lines, some students don’t apply to enough scholarships.
 While there’s no magic number, Farrington suggests applying to at least 40 to 50 if possible.
 Some of these scholarships have an application fee, so do your research beforehand and create a “scholarship fund” if you can.
 “The odds will be in your favor to pay for a good portion of your schooling if you follow this plan,” says Farrington.

 One of the best things that college students can do, not only for their budgets but for their future careers, is work during school, says Farrington.
 “Beyond the extra money, working provides students with real-world career skills—specifically business communication and business problem-solving skills.
 These can't be taught in a classroom.
 By working during school, you can develop these skills, and improve your post-graduation job prospects.”

 There’s no shortage of ways to work while in college: work-study programs, paid internships, or on-campus jobs.
 Scour listings at college career centers, or a job fair.
-You can also bypass traditional, on-site jobs and look for freelance gigs on boards such as Upwork or Fiverr.
+You can also bypass traditional, on-site jobs and look for freelance gigs on boards such as Fiverr.
 While at first you might not be making a ton of money, freelancing can give you a wide range of experience.
 It could eventually be more lucrative than, say, working a job on campus.

 Failing to File the FAFSA

 The FAFSA (or Free Application for Federal Student Aid) is your key to not only qualifying for federal grants, work-study and scholarships, but is also your key to unlocking federal student loans, explains Farrington.

 “You should plan on filling out the FAFSA every year, as early as possible,” says Farrington.
 “The reason?
 Many school-based awards are limited, and they go to those who file early and qualify.
 So, even if you may qualify, if you don't file early enough, you won't get an award.”